checkly/docs.checklyhq.com/site/content/learn/opentelemetry/otel-collector.md

 ## Introduction to the OpenTelemetry Collector

 The OpenTelemetry Collector is a stand-alone service designed to collect, process, and export telemetry data such as logs, metrics, and traces.
 It provides a vendor-neutral way to manage this data, offering flexibility in configuration and deployment.
+The collector is extremely lightweight, and can run in almost any environment without significant infrastructure overhead.

 ## Setting Up Observability with OpenTelemetry